 - Youth Employment Program

 - Employment Peer Mentor Program

-STRIDE is committed to creating opportunities for people facing mental health issues to gain meaningful employment.
+STRIDE is committed to creating opportunities for people facing mental health and/or addiction challenges to gain meaningful employment.
 Families, doctors, mental health professionals, and community partners may refer individuals, or we accept self-referrals.